whamcloud/Online-Help/docs/Install_Guide/ig_ch_13_installing_updates.md

     appropriate files.
 Use that procedure to verify successful installation.

-4. After the updated Intel® EE for Lustre\* software is installed, point your web browser to the Manager for Lustre\* dashboard.
+4. After the updated Manager for Lustre\* software is installed, point your web browser to the Manager for Lustre\* dashboard.
     Use Chrome\* or Firefox\*.
 Be sure to refresh the browser cache, i.e., force a fresh reload of the updated dashboard.